 Sensitivity and the ability to empathize are the basis of every interaction.
 Whether in a love relationship, with your family, with work colleagues or with strangers.
 In politics as well as in business and in all other areas of life, empathy is a social intelligence without which no one can live.
 Relationship can work.

 What are the characteristics of a high level of empathy?
 What factors can people with high empathy use to determine how the other person feels?
 Basically, there are 4 pillars according to which empathic people evaluate the condition of their counterpart.

 People with a high level of empathy can infer the state of their counterpart from their body language (e.g. bowed), voice (e.g. shaky) or choice of words (e.g. negative).

 In addition, empathic people try to shed more light on the motives for the emotional state of the other person.

-In addition, a feeling of acceptance should ultimately be conveyed to the other person so that he or she can regain emotional composure in bad times.
+In addition, the counterpart should finally get a feeling of Acceptance so that they can regain their emotional composure in bad times.

 Furthermore, the empathic person thinks strongly about how the respective interlocutor will behave in the future based on his emotional state.

 In psychology, a distinction is made between three types of empathy: emotional, cognitive and social empathy.
 How exactly these three forms differ, I would like to tell you in the following.